By Simone Frenchie

 Its prized Rosé has been the official wine of the Chelsea Flower Show for three consecutive years.

-Spending a spa day at Babylonstoren might be equated to spending a day with the gods.
+Spending a spa day at Babylonstoren is akin to spending a day with the gods.
 With treatments that vary from the Private Hammam Water Ritual (a private treatment that includes a full body exfoliation, head and scalp treatment with a body butter application) to the Hammam Honey and Salt Scrub, which you can combine with a full body wrap or a full body wrap and massage, to the Arabian-inspired ‘Rasul’ experience which is enjoyed as a couple, applying scrub to the body, a hair mask, followed by the application of face and body mud while you relax in the private steam chamber.

 Massages include bamboo and herbal poultice massages.
 The essence of the spa day at Babylonstoren is to find escape in natural surroundings, staying true to their mantra of sourcing everything from their land.
 After treatments, relax further by spending time amongst the trees and in the heavenly pools.

 It’s hard to pin a favourite time of year to visit Babylonstoren.
 In autumn, you have the multitude of changing leaves and rhythms of the farm, the wine harvest season, and the many colours of the pumpkins scattered.
 In winter, the shift to hearty meals and misty walks, moody skies.
 In spring, the rebirth of nature, the special re-connection to the earth as she awakens, rose petals and rosé drinking.
-In summer, a celebration of all that is natural and bountiful and delicious.
+In summer, a celebration of all that is natural, bountiful and delicious.

 Split into ‘rooms,’ they are more like rooms upon rooms of enchantment.
 Be beguiled by the simple white palette of the ‘Scented Room’ with old wooden shelves that remind you of a magical apothecary—stacked to the rafters with scents for guests to try, such as clivias, waterblommetjies, and fynbos.
-You can watch the process of their essential oils being distilled or make your own face mask or scrub.
+You can watch the process of distilling their essential oils or make your own face mask or scrub.

 In the ‘Milk Room,’ choose between fresh cheeses or water buffalo gelato.
 The ‘Meat Room’ with mouthwatering local delicacies of biltong and dry wors (local dried meat specialties) are on display together with delectable charcuterie.